-The following significant findings were observed during the 2018 walkover inspection surveys:
+The following significant findings were observed during the 2020 walkover inspection surveys:

-- Recent improvements have been made to the Roker Pier by replacing handrailing and construction of new deck. - There are major defects that require urgent attention on many assets within the Port of Sunderland, particularly the New South Pier, Stonehill Wall seawall and deck south of New South Pier, and the collapsed wall fronting the Sewage Treatment Works. - Recent repairs were undertaken to the Old North Pier which was breached by storms during March 2018. - Several assets throughout the frontage would benefit from maintenance repairs.
+- There was little significant change observed to frontage north of the River Wear since 2018 - Repair works have been undertaken to several structures within the Port of Sunderland since storm damage in 2018, particularly the new South Pier, Stonehill seawall and deck south of New South Pier. - The collapsed wall fronting the Sewage Treatment Works in the Port of Sunderland requires urgent repair. - Several assets throughout the frontage would benefit from maintenance repairs.